ilia-iliev/image_description_generator/README.md

 Proof of concept service which, given an image, generates an image description.
-To run, make sure all requirements are installed.
+To run, make sure all requirements in `requirements.txt` are installed.
 Start a server using:

 ```
 uvicorn main:app --reload